 6.15 Misconduct.
-If the Committee determines that a present or former employee or Outside Director has (a) used for profit or disclosed to unauthorized persons, confidential or trade secrets of Prologis or any Related Company; (b) breached any contract with or violated any fiduciary obligation to Prologis or any Related Company; or any Related Related Company; or any Related Re and promote achievement of the purposes of the Plan.
-In furtherance of such purposes, the Committee may make such modifications, amendments, procedures and subplans as may be necessary or advisable to facilitate or comply with provisions of laws in other countries or jurisdictions in which Prologis or a Related Company operates or has employees.
-The foregoing provisions of this subsection 6.17 shall not be applied to increase the share limitations of Section 4 or to otherwise change any provision of the Plan that would otherwise require the approval of Prologis's stockholders.
+If the Committee determines that a present or former employee or Outside Director has (a) used for profit or disclosed to unauthorized persons, confidential or trade secrets of Prologis or any Related Company; (b) breached any contract with or violated any fiduciary obligation to Prologis or any Related Company; or (c) engaged in any conduct which the Committee determines is injurious to Prologis or any Related Company, the Committee may cause that employee or Outside Director to forfeit his or her outstanding Awards under the Plan.
+The provisions of this Section 6.15 are in addition to, and not in lieu of, any other authority granted to the Committee pursuant to Section 5 hereof.